First Amendment Things First

 7 Responses to First Amendment Things First

-1. Steve Stein says:
+1. Steve Stein's avatar Steve Stein says:

 Wait.
 I thought the first amendment had something in there *guaranteeing* Juan Williams a job.
 Your refresher is obviously incomplete.